 If the applicant is judged to qualify for returning resident status, he/she must then complete the entire immigrant visa process (including paying the immigrant visa fees, obtaining a medical exam, submitting all necessary police clearances and civil documents, and appearing for an immigrant visa interview.)
 If the applicant is judged not to qualify for returning resident status, he/she may opt to have an American citizen or LPR relative file a new immigrant visa petition on his/her behalf.

-Individuals interested in applying for returning resident status should use the Visa Inquiry Form or send fax or mail to the Immigrant Visa Section to request an appointment and the related paperwork.
+Individuals interested in applying for returning resident status should use the Visa Inquiry Form to request an appointment and the related paperwork.

 Note: Individuals contemplating whether to submit an application for returning resident status should carefully evaluate whether their circumstances meet the criteria outlined above.
 The application fee is non-refundable and the evaluation process is quite rigorous.
 It is also worthy to consider that approval of returning resident status does not guarantee issuance of a visa.